lk-umw-cpsc/gwyneth/README.md

 Several types of diagrams describing the design of the VMS, including sequence diagrams and use case diagrams, are available.
 Please contact Dr. Polack for access.

 ## "localhost" Installation
-Below are the steps required to run the project on your local machine for testing purposes.
+Below are the steps required to run the project on your local machine for development and/or testing purposes.
 1. A LIST WILL GO HERE

 ## Platform